33 Meanings

 Oh no don't kill me

-I don't want to see him anymore
+I don't wanna see him anymore

 Please kill me